A protein molecule which is denatured, has :

 At higher substrate concentration the pH increases

-Which of the following statements regarding enzyme inhibition is correct?
+Which one of the following is wrong statement?